-On our stroll through Ystad, we kept wondering: Are they running a competition – “Make your town more beautiful”?
+On our stroll through Ystad, we keep wondering: Are they running a competition – “Make your town more beautiful”?
 Everywhere we go, we see roses on the houses!
-Many houses are real gems, especially the low half-timbered houses.
+Many houses are real gems, especially the low half-timbered ones.
 Everything is lovingly maintained.

 The town is situated in Skåne, on Sweden’s southernmost coast – only Trelleborg lies even more southerly.
 In the vicinity of Ystad, particularly if you are heading towards Simrishamn and Österlen, you will find Sweden’s greatest concentration of galleries, gardens and farm shops.